KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 While some systems speak
 of a single cosmos
-endlessly reincarnating —
+endlessly recurring —
-Zenetism shows a **wider field**:
+Zenetism allows a **wider field**:

 A **fractal multiverse**,
 spiraling through recursion
-but never returning identically.
+without returning identically.

-Each universe
+Where such universes are actualized,
-emanates from the **same field of Essence**,
+each emanates from the **same field of Essence**,
 yet expresses its own balance
 of **centropy** and **entropy** —
 its own **song** within the greater pattern.

-No two harmonies are the same.
+No two harmonies need be the same.
 Each cosmic structure
-holds its own arrangement of:
+may hold its own arrangement of:

 - **Embodiment** and **disembodiment**
 - **Dissonance** and **resonance**
 - **Motion** and **rest**

-What seems like repetition
+What appears as repetition
-is a **spiral viewed from within**.
+may instead be a **spiral viewed from within**.
-What seems like fate
+What appears as fate
-is often just the **echo of a deeper rhythm**
+may be the **echo of a deeper rhythm**
 seeking **coherence**.

 The soul knows